Have you thought about buying an air fryer? Before you buy the bandwagon, here are 7 important things you should know.

 Alternately, you can put a peice of sliced bread at the bottom of the tray underneath the cooking rack to sop up the drippings and keep them from turning into vapor.

-Does an air fryer make food crispy?
+9) Does it make food crispy?

 That is the million dollar question.
 Can we have deep fried food without actually having to deep fry food?